hbfv/fightgame/README.md

-# fightgame
+# Fight Game
-Game I am creating using python 3.
+I am creating a simple game using Python 3.